 Besides the attorney, spouses can represent each other.
 This is possible in the cases when they are both sued, i.e. when they are defendants one of them can appear before the court and the other will not get defaulted.

-Based on the court provisions, if someone doesn’t have a law license, the ”client” could be vulnerable to the mistakes, unskillfulness or ignorance of the representative.
-This is the main reason why the judge wouldn’t allow you represent your friend or acquaintance.
+Based on the court provisions, if someone doesn’t have a law license, the ”client” could be vulnerable to the mistakes, unskillfulness, or ignorance of the representative.
+This is the main reason why the judge wouldn’t allow you to represent your friend or acquaintance.

-Some federal and/or state agencies permit non-lawyers to represent someone at hearings which are administrative.
+Some federal and/or state agencies permit non-lawyers to represent someone at administrative hearings.
 For instance, non-licensed lawyers are allowed to appear for Social Security and Unemployment Benefit hearings.
 Other proceedings which accept non-lawyers are some private arbitration ones.
 What refers to federal bankruptcy law, it also undergoes this exception.
 Here you as a non-lawyer can prepare bankruptcy petitions but can not go to the court.

 “In all courts of the United States, the parties may plead and conduct their own cases personally or by counsel.”

-Keep in mind, that even if you are asked to represent someone for simple and/or routine matters, you can not go to the court unless otherwise, you have a law license.
-Follow our advice based on the law, don’t get in troubles!
+Keep in mind that even if you are asked to represent someone for simple and/or routine matters, you can not go to the court unless otherwise, you have a law license.
+Follow our advice based on the law, don’t get in trouble!